nhtt1026/Melbourne-Pedestrian-Movement-Patterns/README.md

 ## Suggested Next Investigations (Future Work):

-- **Explain peaks with external drivers.** Overlay footfall with weather and major CBD events to separate true demand increases from temporary disruption effects.
-This makes “why did it spike?” answers more defensible for planning decisions.
+- **Explain peaks using external drivers**: Overlay pedestrian counts with **weather, public events, and planned disruptions** (street works, station closures, major detours) to separate true demand growth from temporary effects.
+This makes “why did it spike?” explanations more defensible when planners are justifying operational or capital decisions.

-- **Assess “before vs after” impacts of upgrades or works.** Use the time series to compare footfall around a location before and after changes (new crossings, footpath upgrades, detours).
-This helps quantify whether interventions improved comfort and capacity.
+- **Measure “before vs after” impacts of upgrades**: Use the time series to compare footfall **before and after** changes at specific sites (new crossings, widened footpaths, signal timing updates, temporary closures).
+Pair this with the heatmap windows to check whether upgrades reduce pressure in the highest-demand periods, not just in averages.

-- **Build a simple forecasting layer for planning.** Extend the dashboard with short-term forecasts (next week/month) and scenario testing using nearby city features (transport nodes, landmarks, lighting) to estimate how new developments could shift footfall.
+- **Segment sensors by behaviour, not by a single label**: Use each sensor’s hour-by-day “time signature” to identify whether it is commuter-driven (AM/PM peaks), retail/lunch-driven (midday peak), or night-economy-driven (late-night uplift).
+Many CBD sensors will show mixed patterns, so a **primary + secondary pattern** (or simple score-based approach) is more realistic than assigning one category.
+- **Add a lightweight forecasting layer for planning**: Extend the dashboard with simple **short-term forecasts** (next week or month) using recent patterns plus known drivers (school holidays, scheduled events).
+This helps planners staff resources, schedule maintenance, and test “what if” scenarios without needing a complex model.